Emerald Ash Borer

 • Replant the trees being removed

-When is the city implementing its management plan?
+When is the City implementing its management plan?

 What about ash trees on private property?

-The city urges property owners to have their ash trees evaluated for treatment or replacement by tree service companies licensed in Albert Lea.
+The City urges property owners to have their ash trees evaluated for treatment or replacement by tree service companies licensed in Albert Lea.

 Treatments